byeokim/gmailpush/README.md

 - `emailAddress`: Email address of a user for whom Gmail push notification messages are sent.

 - `prevHistoryId`: Gmail API's push notification messages are not *real* messages but contain `historyId` which is the latest `historyId` as of the time they are sent.
-To retrieve real messages, one needs to request [history](https://developers.google.com/gmail/api/v1/reference/users/history/list) of changes to the user's mailbox since a certain `historyId`.
+To retrieve real messages, one needs to request for [history](https://developers.google.com/gmail/api/v1/reference/users/history/list) of changes to the user's mailbox since a certain `historyId`.
 But `historyId` in the push notification message cannot be used for the certain `historyId` because it is the latest one after which no changes have been made.
 So Gmailpush stores `historyId` from the push notification message for later use when next push notification message is received.

 - `watchExpiration`: Google Cloud Pub/Sub API requires calling `watch()` [at least every 7 days](https://developers.google.com/gmail/api/guides/push#renewing_mailbox_watch).
 Otherwise push notification will be stopped.
 So Gmailpush stores watch expiration and calls `watch()` one day before expiration.

 Default is `'gmailpush_history.json'`.
-Example `gmailpush_history.json` is as follows:
+And example content of `gmailpush_history.json` is as follows:

 ```js
 [